ostis-apps/nika/docs/dev/project_structure.md

 Run the interface of your app.

 ### install_project.sh
-Install or update the OSTIS platform.
+Install or update the ostis-web-platform.

 ### install_subsystems.sh
 Building a problem solver and a knowledge base of subsystems.